pq-code-package/mlkem-c-aarch64/README.md

 ### Environment Setup

-All the develop and build dependencies are specified in [flake.nix](flake.nix).
+All the development and build dependencies are specified in [flake.nix](flake.nix).
+We recommend installing them using [nix](https://nixos.org/download/).

-- Setup with nix,
+- **Setup with nix**
     - Running `nix develop` will execute a bash shell with the development environment specified in [flake.nix](flake.nix).
     - Alternatively, you can enable `direnv` by using `direnv allow`, allowing it to handle the environment setup for you.

-    - As flake is still an experimental feature of nix, --experimental-features 'nix-command flakes' is needed for nix command.
+    - As flake is still an experimental feature of nix, --experimental-features 'nix-command flakes' is needed when running the nix command.
 Alternatively, add the following to your `~/.config/nix/nix.conf` or `/etc/nix/nix.conf`:
 ```
 experimental-features = nix-command flakes
 ```

 - If you are not using nix, please ensure you have installed the same version as specified in [flake.nix](flake.nix).

+### Development scripts
+After running `nix development` you should automatically have a number of support scripts in your PATH:

+- [`format`](scripts/format) formats all files.
+The format is enforced by our CI, so you should run this script prior to committing.

 ## Call for contributors